mrbardia72/Go-Interview-Questions-And-Answers/interview/persian/interface.md

  <h2  dir="rtl"> 🌱  اینترفیس Composition چیست </h2>
  <p  dir="ltr">
-In addition to interface embedding, Go also supports interface composition.
+1- In addition to interface embedding, Go also supports interface composition.
 Interface composition allows you to create a new interface by combining two or more existing interfaces.

+2- Interface composition involves creating a new interface by combining multiple existing interfaces.
+This approach allows you to define a new interface that incorporates the behavior of the individual interfaces it comprises.
+In other words, it is a way of combining multiple interfaces to create a more specific or comprehensive interface.

 ```go
 type Reader interface {